brianoure/framework-satellite-EPS-microcontroller-rs485/README.md

 # satellite-EPS-microcontroller-rs485
-A model Electrical Power Subsystem (EPS) microcontroller program but communicating with an (On Board Computer)OBC using the rs485 protocol in Python3 and C.<br />
+A model Electrical Power Subsystem (EPS) microcontroller program for communicating with an (On Board Computer)OBC using the rs485 protocol in Python3 and C.<br />

-In this case satellite system, the EPS microntroller communicates with the On Board Computer (OBC) microcontroller using the rs485 protocol.<br />

 The rs485 - 4 wire - channel requires five lines - 2 signal pairs (i.e TXPOS,TXNEG,RXPOS,RXNEG) and 1 ground (GND) are implemented to
 enable transmission and reception of packets between the OBC and the EPS respective microcontrollers.